• Skip to main content

 You can go to Apple’s website and configure the most expensive Mac Pro for $54,247.99.
-However, this does not come anywhere close to the Most Expensive Apple Product Ever Sold.
+However, this does not come anywhere close to Apple-1 computer, which ranks as the most expensive Apple product Ever Sold!

 The Most Expensive Apple Product